tuva-health/docs/docs/provider-panel-attribution.md

 * This model might not be a timely reflection for attributing patients to providers.
 It may take up to two years for a patient to get appropriately attributed to a provider after a change in provider.

+## Things to consider when creating an attribution model

+* How are you going to use the model?
+Is your use care specific to primary care?
+* Does it make sense to use allowed amounts?
+* How should timing of visits be taken into account?
+* Is there other sources besides medical claims data that you have available to use?
+* How should APP visits be handled?
+* Does your model need to be straight forward and explainable to others?

 ## References
 This page just took a look at a single attribution model.
 More attribution models exist.